-Supplemental Aid to Disabled and Low-Income Vets.
-You or someone you love might be a disabled or low-income veteran unable to accomplish the day-to-day tasks necessary to sustain quality of life.
-You may be experiencing poverty, fear of aging, potential homelessness, or may need extra assistance with benefits updates.
+Military Organization Services for Disabled Vets.
+A by Vets for Vets program!
+You or someone you love might be a disabled veteran unable to accomplish the day-to-day tasks necessary to sustain the quality of life.
 We've had stellar reviews from elderly Vets, thankful for fellow Vets stepping in and helping with minor home repairs to light yard work.
 Having someone help put all the pieces together can be the critical support you need.

 Separation Guidance For Veteran Families.
-Sudden transfer of loved ones, bereavement, or uncertainty of location can cause loneliness and lead to the inability to relax, rest, and in more severe cases, sleep all together.
-Hearing the voice of someone who cares can offer comfort.
-Natural pain relief; creative relaxation musical therapy tools for children and parents, including calming aid alternatives for adults can give hope to those facing critical health disorders.
-Music can draw the attention and the hearts of everyone.
-Music knows no boundaries.
-Music can penetrate all pain and anxieties replacing them with a new view of life.
+The sudden transfer of loved ones, bereavement, or uncertainty of location can cause loneliness and lead to the inability to relax, rest, and in more severe cases, sleep altogether.
+Creative relaxation with musical therapy tools and reading materials for children and parents can give hope to those facing critical health disorders.
+Music can draw the attention and the hearts of everyone and knows no boundaries.
+It can penetrate all pain and anxieties replacing them with a new view of life.

 Even though our Brenai Foundation April event is postponed, we wanted to provide you with useful current information.